-The Community Ministry Certificate is program of guided independent study designed especially for individuals ready to embark on a 15-month mentored learning experience which may result in optional ordination or credentialing by a specific tradition-organization.
-This non-degree program falls under the Dept. Of Ministry, Advocacy & Leadership.
+The Community Ministry Certificate is a program of guided independent study designed especially for individuals ready to embark on a 15-month mentored learning experience which may result in optional ordination or credentialing by a specific tradition-organization.
 Students 18 and older need not have a college degree or previous experience, but should be committed to learning which is foundational to serving one's local or regional community spiritual needs.
-Each student will be assigned to a faculty mentor who supervises the student's progress, interacts weekly in the online classroom forum, marks assignments for each module, and gives evaluations after five months, ten months and at completion of all fifteen modules.
-While there are no course live meetings, a student and faculty mentor communicate as needed and desired by email and internet, and by mutually-agreed upon appointments.
+Each student will be assigned to a faculty mentor who supervises your progress, interacts weekly in the online classroom forum, marks assignments for each module, and gives evaluations after five months, ten months and at completion of all fifteen modules.
+While there are no course live meetings, you and your faculty mentor communicate as needed and desired by email and internet, and by mutually-agreed upon phone or video appointments.

 Modules are similar to Insights courses rather than our full-semester courses, but include media from a topic expert, a syllabus/schedule, readings, a forum to interact with the faculty mentor, and any other resources desired.
-Students must purchase their own books (from a vendor of their choice).
+You must purchase your own books (from a vendor of your choice).
 The emphasis is more on comprehension and personal/spiritual development than on writing, though writing must demonstrate competency in the topic.

 Student progress through the CMC is self-directed, but designed so that the program is complete by the end of 15 months.
 Therefore, each module must be completed in the month it is begun, and each module is followed immediately by the next one.
-Progress to the next module takes place each month on the same day, regardless of early completion of the previous module.
+Progress to the next module takes place each month when payment is received, regardless of early completion of the previous module.

-Upon successful completion of the program, the student may submit application to an ordaining body.
+Upon successful completion of the program, you may submit application to an ordaining body.
 At this time Sacred Well Congregation has agreed to accept the Community Ministry Certificate as satisfying its education requirements for clergy.
-Other traditions or organizations may contact Cherry Hill Seminary to discuss a similar agreement for their clergy candidates.
+We encourage other traditions or organizations to contact Cherry Hill Seminary if they wish to discuss a similar agreement for their clergy candidates.
+Note that the CMC does not replace specific tradition training.

-A student may enter the program at any time throughout the year; that is, the student may begin at any time since the CMC is independent of the regular CHS semesters.
-Registration is only complete when the applicant has set up a monthly recurring payment in Paypal (for the fifteen months of the program).
-Should a student need to drop out, there is no refund and the student is expected to cancel their own Paypal recurring payment.
-Should a student need a leave of absence, they must notify their faculty mentor in writing, and will pay a re-entry fee equal to one month's tuition.
+The CMC is independent of the regular CHS semester, so you may enter the program at any time throughout the year.
+Registration is only complete when you have set up a monthly recurring payment in Paypal (for the fifteen months of the program), or arranged for an automatic electronic transfer (check with the office about this if you have questions).
+Should you need to drop out, there is no refund and you are expected to cancel your own recurring payment.
+Should you need a leave of absence, you must notify your faculty mentor in writing, and will pay a re-entry fee equal to one month's tuition.

-Since this program may result in ministerial credentials, the student and faculty mentor will use a community ministry competencies checklist throughout the program.
-Periodic review of progress to date on that checklist will help the student make a personal assessment.
-A faculty mentor has the option of recommending (in unusual cases) that the individual may not be accepted for ordination and recommend dropping the certificate.
+Since this program may result in ministerial credentials, the student and faculty mentor will use a CMC Learning Goals checklist throughout the program.
+Periodic review of progress to date on that checklist will help you make a personal assessment.
+A faculty mentor has the option of recommending (in unusual cases) that you may not be accepted for ordination and recommend dropping the certificate.
 The competencies checklist will be used to determine successful completion of the program.
 FAQs may be found on the CHS web site under Programs.